Why does fintech thought leadership matter?

 - their short and long-term business goals

-- who their internal and external stakeholders are
+- who their stakeholders and peers are

 Thought leadership content is insightful, compelling content meant to pique interest in your company. — The New York Times Company

 Thought leadership is a long game.
 Releasing articles, reports, and whitepapers will not contribute to email sign-ups, website traffic, media mentions, backlinks, or customer relationships right away.

-- Readers who feel content was only made for promotion will discredit your insights immediately, no matter how well-researched.
+Readers who feel content was only made for promotion will discredit your insights immediately, no matter how well-researched.
 Avoid the temptation to focus only on the company’s objectives as it is one of the many common self-promotion mistakes for marketers.

-- Remember: the ultimate goal of thought leadership is to spark a conversation, not to chase conversion.
+Remember: the ultimate goal of thought leadership is to spark a conversation, not to chase conversion.